 Rhode Island Resource Recovery Corporation.
 The Rhode Island Resource Recovery Corporation (the Corporation), a quasi-public corporation and instrumentality of the State, was established in 1974 under Chapter 19, title 23 of the General Laws of Rhode Island, for the purpose of assisting municipalities in solving their waste disposal problems and for developing a more suitable alternative approach to the overall solid waste disposal problem through implementation of a resource recovery program.
-To accomplish its purposes, the Corporation has the power to issue negotiable notes and bonds subject to the provisions of Rhode Island General Law 35-18 and 23-19.
+To accomplish its purposes, the Corporation has the power to issue negotiable notes and bonds subject to the provisions of Chapter 18 of Title 35 and Chapter 19 of Title 23 of the Rhode Island General Laws.